-Item Description Interface Lists the interfaces available on your system.
-Enabled Shows whether each interface is enabled (checkbox selected) or disabled (not selected).
-Click the checkbox to toggle the interface between the enabled and disabled states.
-DHCP Shows the current Dynamic Host Control Protocol (DHCP) configuration for each interface.
+Item Description DHCP Shows the current Dynamic Host Control Protocol (DHCP) configuration for each interface.
 Select v4 for IPv4 DHCP connections, v6 for IPv6 connections, or no to disable DHCP.
-IP Address Specifies an IPv4 or IPv6 address for this system.
-To configure the IP address, you must set DHCP to No . (i) Note: DD140, DD160, DD610, DD620, and DD630 systems do not support IPv6 on interface eth0a (eth0 on systems that use legacy port names) or on any VLANs created on that interface.
+IP Address Specifies an IPv4 or IPv6 address for an interface on this system.
+To configure the IP address, you must set DHCP to No .
 Netmask Specifies the network mask for this system.
-To configure the network mask, you must set DHCP to No .
+To configure the network mask, you must configure a static IP address and set DHCP to No .
 Link Displays whether the Ethernet link is active (Yes) or not (No).